-The waterbodies encompassed in this proposed designation receive extensive manatee use either on a seasonal or year-round basis as documented in radio telemetry and aerial survey data (FWC 2003).
-The areas contain feeding habitats and serve as travel corridors for manatees (FWC 2003).
-Although residents are likely accustomed to the presence of speed zones in the area, which existed as State regulations since 1999, some of those regulations are no longer in effect.
-Therefore, without this proposed Federal designation, watercraft can be expected to travel at high speeds in areas frequented by manatees, which would result in the take of one or more manatees.
-Also, while the State court invalidated Statedesignated speed limits in the areas adjacent to navigation channels, it did not invalidate the 25-mile-per-hour speed limit in the navigation channels that traverse the affected area.
+The waterbodies encompassed in this emergency designation receive extensive manatee use either on a seasonal or vear-round basis as documented in radio telemetry and aerial survey data (FWCC 2003).
+The areas contain feeding habitats and serve as travel corridors for manatees (FWCC 2003).
+They have also been regulated at either slow speed or with a 25-mile-perhour speed limit by State government since 1999 prior to the State court ruling in (FFWCC) v.
+William D. Wilkinson et al. in December, 2003.
+Without this emergency Federal designation, watercraft can be expected to travel at high speeds in areas frequented by manatees, which would result in the take of one or more manatees.
+In fact, boat operators could inadvertently be encouraged to travel at high speeds.
+While the State court invalidated speed limits in the areas adjacent to navigation channels, it did not invalidate the 25mile-per-hour speed limit in the navigation channels that traverse the affected area.
 Therefore, the speed limit in the navigation channel is now lower than that of the surrounding, shallower areas.
-As a result, shallow-draft high-speed boats capable of traveling outside the navigation channels can be expected to be operated at high speeds (greater than 25 miles per hour) in the areas more likely to be frequented by manatees.
-In the areas encompassed by this proposed designation that receive more seasonal use by manatees, the slow speed requirements would begin on April 1.
+As a result, shallow-draft highspeed boats capable of traveling outside the navigation channels can be expected to be operated at high speeds (greater than 25 miles per hour) in the areas more likely to be frequented by manatees.